Gao Changgong: Biography

-Gao Changgong was born the fourth son of Gao Cheng, elder brother of the first emperor of Northern Qi and therefore a prince of Northern Qi, he was given the title of Prince of Lanling.
+Gao Changgong was born the fourth son of Gao Cheng, elder brother of the first emperor of Northern Qi and therefore a prince of Northern Qi.
+He was given the title of Prince of Lanling on 1 May 560.
 Gao Changgong was also made a general by Emperor Wucheng of Northern Qi (Gao Zhan), his uncle, and his distinction in battles as well as personal kindness and bravery led him becoming widely loved and admired.
 Legend has it that he looked beautiful like a woman, so he wore a mask in battles to appear more fearsome to the enemy.

 Gao Changgong repelled the First Turkic Khaganate when they attacked Jinyang (晉陽, now the city of Taiyuan).
 His most famous battle however was the rescue of the siege of Jinyong (金墉, near modern Luoyang) in 564 A.D.
 Gao Changgong led only 500 cavalrymen and fought through an army of Northern Zhou, which was attacking the city with 100,000 soldiers.
 He fought his way to the gates the city, surprising the defenders.
-The soldiers of Jinyong didn't recognize him, so he took off his helmet and mask.
+The soldiers of Jinyong did not recognize him, so he took off his helmet and mask.
 The soldiers in the city rejoiced at his arrival and were refilled with courage.
 They opened the gates and joined the battle outside the city.
 Soon the army of Northern Zhou was defeated.

 In order to celebrate the victory, the soldiers composed the famous song and dance "The song of the Prince of Lanling entering the battle camp” (蘭陵王入陣曲, also known as 大面, "The great mask").
 According to the Record of the Court Entertainment Bureau (教坊記) of Tang dynasty, the dance "Great mask" was one of the courts musics to be performed with the emperor's audience.